Gunnedah

 The Gunnedah area is a significant producer of cotton, coal, beef, lamb and pork, and cereal and oilseed grains.
 Gunnedah is also home to AgQuip, Australia's largest annual agricultural field day.

 Gunnedah is located on the Oxley and Kamilaroi Highways providing convenient road links to much of the northern sector of the state including to the regional centre Tamworth, 75 km distant.
 The town has a station on the Mungindi railway line and is served by the daily NSW TrainLink Xplorer passenger service to and from Sydney and Moree.

-It claims the title "Koala Capital of World".

-In recent years the local shire council has moved away from this promotional tagline and there are concerns over the health of the local koala population and the impacts of climate change and local mining developments on koala habitat.
+It claims the title of being the "Koala Capital of World", although recently there have been concerns over the health of the local koala population and the impacts of climate change on koala habitat.

 History

 Gunnedah and the surrounding areas were originally inhabited by Aboriginal Australians speaking the Kamilaroi (Gamilaraay) language.
 The name of the town in Kamilaroi means "Place of White Stones".
+In 1818, English surveyor general John Oxley traversed the district, for which a monument pays tribute to him at the base of Mullaley Mountain.
 The area now occupied by the town was settled by European sheep farmers in 1833 or 1834.
 With settlement in the area focused on wool production, Gunnedah was initially known as 'The Woolshed' until taking its name from the local Indigenous people who called themselves the Gunn-e-darr, the most famous of whom was Cumbo Gunnerah.